Office 2019 vs. Office 2021 – Differences Between the PC Versions

 Key features of Office 2021:

-Dark mode support throughout the entire package
+Dark mode support throughout the entire suite

 Improved performance of Word, Excel, PowerPoint, and Outlook